WSDOT-GIS/arcgis-js-draw-ui/README.md

 ## Design Goals ##

 * The UI code is kept separate from the ArcGIS API for JavaScript code.
 This allows it to be used with other frameworks in the future.
 * Use built-in functionality wherever possible.
-(E.g., [CustomEvents] are used to fire events instead of [dojo/on].)
 Use polyfills for backward compatibility with older browsers.
 * Buttons are standard HTML `<button>` elements.
 Some frameworks (e.g. Dojo) have their own "button" objects that are not actually HTML `<button>` elements, but instead are made of `<span>` or other types of HTML elements.

 ## Generated markup ##